dhlalit11/python-aria-mirror-bot/README.md

 # What is this repo about?
-This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.
+This is a telegram bot writen in python by [lzzy12](https://github.com/lzzy12) for mirroring files on the internet to our beloved Google Drive.

 # Inspiration
 This project is heavily inspired from @out386 's telegram bot which is written in JS.